 This instrument shall be known and may be cited as the Watertown Home Rule Charter.

 SECTION 1-3 DISTRIBUTION OF POWERS.

-The administration of the fiscal, prudential and municipal affairs of Watertown, with the government thereof, shall be vested in an administrative branch headed by a town manager, and a legislative branch to consist of a town council.
+The fiscal, prudential and municipal affairs of Watertown, with the government thereof, shall be vested in a legislative branch to consist of a city council and an administrative branch headed by a city manager.
 The legislative branch shall never exercise any administrative power and the administrative branch shall never exercise any legislative power.

-SECTION 1-4 POWERS OF THE TOWN.
+SECTION 1-4 POWERS OF THE CITY.

 Subject only to express limitations on the exercise of any power or function by a municipal government in the constitution or general laws of the Commonwealth, it is the intention and the purpose of the voters of Watertown through the adoption of this charter to secure for themselves and their government all of the powers it is possible to secure as fully and as completely as though each such power were specifically and individually enumerated herein.